PAMorin/Phylogenonics_extract_locus_alignments/README.md

 bwa-mem2/2.2.1
 samtools/1.19
 bedtools/2.31.1
-htslib/1.19 (part of bedtools, but may need to be installed separately)
+htslib/1.19 (part of SAMtools and BCFtools, but may need to be installed separately to use bgzip, htsfile, and tabix utilities)

 ### Installing